git-pull/website/code_explorer/django-vs-flask.rst

 If already using SQLAlchemy models, it's possible to get them working with a Flask application with little work.
 With Flask, things feel in control.

-Once implementing a database backend, however, Flask enters a cycle of diminishing returns.
+However, once relational databases come into play, Flask enters a cycle of diminishing returns.
 Before long, projects will be dealing with forms, REST endpoints and other things that are all best represented via a declarative model with types.
-Which is kind of the philosophy Django's Apps do from the start.
+The exact stance :doc:`Django's applications <django:ref/applications>` take from the beginning.

-There's an information perception that batteries included may mean a growing list of ill-maintained API's that get hooked into every request.
+There's an informal perception that :django:ref:`Batteries included <tut-batteries-included>` may mean a growing list of ill-maintained API's that get hooked into every request.
 In the case of Django, everything works across the board.
 When an internal Django API changes, Django's testsuites to break and the appropriate changes are made.
 So stuff integrates.
 This is something that's harder to do when there's a lot of packages from different authors who have to wait for fixes to be released in Flask's ecosystem.

 And if things change.
 I look forward to it.
 Despite Flask's success, and missing